-Meet our Executive Director, Senior Director for Strategy and Operations, Senior Director of Anchor Mission Strategies, Senior Director of Community Engagement and Health and Director of Data and Evaluation.
+Meet our Executive Director, Senior Director for Strategy and Operations, Senior Director of Anchor Mission Strategies, Senior Director of Community Engagement, and Health, Director of Development and Director of Data and Evaluation.

 Ayesha Jaco, Executive Director

 Ayesha Jaco, MAM is the Executive Director at West Side United (WSU).
 She leads the organization on its quest to reduce the 14-year life expectancy gap between Chicago’s Loop and 10 West Side communities.
 Jaco manages a multitude of local and national civic, philanthropic, community, corporate and healthcare partnerships that seek to impact over 550,000 Chicago residents by successfully deploying and sustaining economic, educational, health related and environmental strategies.
 Under her leadership, WSU has evolved from an idea to a strategic operation led by the voice of the community and sustained by partners dedicated to eliminating inequitable disparities.